 Though serving this purpose is the main scope of the Bella GUI, it does nevertheless provide a good deal of scene editing capability, and as it is generally not possible to provide so tight an integration in a host 3D application, can be a comfortable option for certain portions of the workflow.

 As development progresses, we will be continuing to refine and augment this GUI, as seems sensible to us, and according to customer request.
+You may view the GUI documentation here.

 The Bella CLI is simply a command-line application that can be used to render a Bella file.